 - Constrained by the physical limitations that govern battery performance

-- A bottom-up calculation approach to account for every cost factor
+- A bottom-up calculation approach to account for the cost factors

 The tool enables access to a broad range of users and to facilitate transparency about the many input parameters.
 Some of the input parameters in the spreadsheet use values and equations that are derived from external sources such as experiments or correlations from experimental/published data, transport or process models, and industry feedback on costs and manufacturing procedures.